horntell/api-docs/source/index.html.md

 - **Include**: This is the section that allows you to embed details about an object in the card.
 The various formats of `include` are:
     - **Quote**: This allows to embed a quote/comment/reply in the card.
     - **Item**: This allows to embed a summary of an item in the card.
+    - **Media Image**: This allows to embed one or more images in the card.

 - **Action**: This is the section that allows you to define an action that can be taken on the card.
 The various formats of `action` are:
     - **Reactions**: This allows your users to record their emotions, i.e. Happy, Neutral or Sad.
     - **Reply**: This allows your users to send a reply to the card.
     - **Confirmation**: This allows your users to either confirm or decline the object that card talks about.
     - **Reply with Choices**: This allows your users to either send a reply to the card or make a choice using buttons.
+    - **Choices**: This allows your users to pick one or many pre-defined choices by you.
+    - **Pay**: This allows your users to pay you via the card itself.

 Any combination of `include` and `action` can be used in a card.